W. Eugene Smith: Life and early work

 William Eugene Smith was born in Wichita, Kansas, on December 30, 1918, to William H. Smith and his wife Nettie (née Lee).
 Growing up, Smith had become fascinated by flying and aviation.
 When Smith was 13, he asked his mother for money to buy photographs of airplanes.
 His mother instead lent him her camera and encouraged him to visit a local airfield to take his own photos.
 When he returned with his exposed film, she developed the pictures for him in her own improvised darkroom.

 By the time he was a teenager, photography had become his passion; he photographed sports activities at Cathedral High School and at the age of 15 his sports photos were published by Vigil Cay, sports editor at the Wichita Press.
 On July 25, 1934, The New York Times published a photo by Smith of the Arkansas River dried up into a plate of mud, evidence of the extreme weather events that were devastating the Midwest.
 These weather conditions had a disastrous effect on agriculture.
 Smith's father, who was a grain dealer, saw his business head towards bankruptcy and he committed suicide.

 Smith graduated from the Wichita North High School in 1936.
 His mother used her Catholic church connections to enable Smith to obtain a photography scholarship which helped to fund his tuition at the University of Notre Dame, but at the age of 18 he abruptly quit university and moved to New York City.
 By 1938 he had begun to work for Newsweek where he became known for his perfectionism and thorny personality.
 Smith was eventually fired from Newsweek; he later explained Newsweek wanted him to work with larger format negatives but he refused to abandon the 35 mm Contax camera he preferred to work with.
 Smith began to work for Life magazine in 1939, quickly building a strong relationship with then picture editor Wilson Hicks.

-Smith married Carmen in 1941, with whom he had four children, their first, Marissa, in 1942, Juanita, K. Patrick, born in 1943, Shana, in 1953 and Kevin, in 1956.
-It is unknown when they divorced.
-He married Aileen in 1971 and, again, it's unknown if they divorced, but he ended his relationship with Aileen, as he began a relationship with Sherry Suris and moved in with her after completing the Minamata book in 1974, as laterly mentioned below in New York.
+Smith married Carmen Martinez in 1941, with whom he had five children – their first, Marissa, born in 1942; Juanita (unknown birth year); K. Patrick, in 1943; Shana, in 1953; and Kevin, in 1956.
+After divorcing Martinez, Smith married Aileen Mioko, a Japanese American environmental activist, in 1971.
+After ending his relationship with Mioko, he began a relationship with photographer Sherry Suris and moved in with her in New York after completing Minamata in 1974.
+He passed away in October 15, 1978 from a massive stroke, although he had been suffering from a decline in health due to his work obsessed life.
+He left a massive archive of work for many to see.